AccelerateNetworks/PagingServer/README.install.rst

 created for it (from a root user), along with home directory, where all app files will reside::

-  % useradd -d /srv/paging -s /bin/bash paging
+  % useradd -d /srv/paging -s /bin/bash -G audio paging
   % mkdir -p -m700 ~paging
   % chown -R paging: ~paging